4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/02.1-Access_and_retrieve/README.md

 ```
 Every array has the following parts:

-- Items: are the actual values inside on each position of the array.
+- *Items*: are the actual values inside on each position of the array.

-- Length: is the size of the array, the number of items.
+- *Length*: is the size of the array, the number of items.

-- Index: is the position of an element.
+- *Index*: is the position of an element.

 ![How arrays work](../../.learn/assets/DbmSOHT.png?raw=true)